ericsolberg/sapwebide-docker/README.md

 1. Map project storage to a local volume for project persistence
 2. Document a simple way to configure service destinations
 3. Figure out a good way to map ports for app preview
-4. Enable GitHub integration for a fully reproduceable environment with persistent configuration and projects
+4. Enable GitHub integration for a fully reproducible environment with persistent configuration and projects
+5. Incorporate the Hybrid Application Toolkit (HAT), Android tools and/or links to locally installed HAT (for Android and iOS) and this will actually become a useful tool for portable app construction and demonstration.